 Reset All Settings

 Reset All Settings will wipe all the mess on your iOS device by setting it back to factory defaults.
-These settings are included the home screen layout, language, keyboard, location, privacy, etc.
+These settings are included in the home screen layout, language, keyboard, location, privacy, etc.

 - Head to Settings >> General >> Reset >> Reset All Settings